Phyllis Thompson, PhD, LCSW

-Phyllis Thompson, Ph.D., LCSW, is a Clinical Associate Professor in the Doctorate of Social Work online program.
-She obtained her PhD in 2010 from the University of Utah’s College of Social Work.
-Her interest in how environment affects gene expression (Epigenetics) and the neuro system within human development was ignited when she taught for UT College of Social Work, Nashville during 2007-2009.
+Phyllis Thompson, Ph.D., LCSW, obtained her PhD in 2010 from the University of Utah’s College of Social Work.
+Her interest in how environment affects gene expression (Epigenetics) and the neuro system within human development was ignited when she taught for the University of Tennessee, Knoxville College of Social Work at the Nashville campus from 2007-2009.
 Between 2009-2014 she served as an Assistant Professor for Our Lady of the Lake Worden School of Social Work in San Antonio, Texas.
-Dr. Thompson was appointed as MSW Director in 2013 and promoted to Associate Professor prior to leaving and returning to the University of TN during the summer of 2014.
+Dr. Thompson was appointed as MSW Director in 2013 and promoted to Associate Professor prior to leaving and returning to the University of Tennessee during the summer of 2014.
 She has extensive experience in curriculum and program development in evidence-based clinical practice, direct clinical practice with Hispanic children and families, and teaching graduate level social work courses in the classroom and online.